 Failing to plan is planning to fail

 How often have we heard this adage?
 But it is so true when it comes to meal planning.
 I used to ring friends every night around 5pm and ask what they were cooking for dinner, and then rush to the shops and buy the ingredients.
 Result?
 A meal that was late on the table and not particularly tasty.
 Let alone the expense – it costs a lot to cook like that every day.
 Learning some key tips to make meal planning simple has changed my life.
-We’ve now built a Dinner Done Challenge and meal planning app to make your life easier too.
+We’ve built a meal planning app to make your life easier too.
 Read on for the core building blocks to make meal planning simple.

 There are so many sites with literally hundreds of thousands of recipes.
 So many that it is overwhelming.
 Trawling through recipe after recipe online can be exhausting.
 Look for recipes that have ingredients you recognise that won’t break the bank, and don’t take hours of cooking to make.
 For everyday recipes, you also need to keep the complexity to a minimum.
 Save technical cooking (we see you Heston) for dinner parties.